 Need help understanding options for navigating a mental health crisis?
 Reach out to our Compass Helpline.
 Compass is available Monday through Friday, 10 am to 6 pm.
 Call us at 617-704-6264, email us at compass@namimass.org, or schedule a call with us.

 If you’ve experienced a mental health crisis in the past, you may want to plan ahead in case a crisis happens again.
-Planning ahead can help make sure your preferences are known and honored during the crisis, and may also help interrupt things before they get to a crisis level.
+Planning ahead can help make sure your preferences are known and honored during the crisis.

 The information on this page may be helpful to you even if you do not think things have reached a crisis for you, to help you avoid it getting there.